LambdaHack/LambdaHack/README.md

 Compatibility note
 ------------------

-The current code was tested with a few versions of GHC 7.2.* and a few pre-release versions of GHC 7.4.*.
-A [few tweaks] [6] are needed to compile with 7.0.* and some more are needed for 6.12.*.
+The current code was tested with GHC 7.2.2 and several pre-release versions of GHC 7.4.
+A [few tweaks] [6] are needed to compile with 7.0 and some more are needed for 6.12.

 Further information